 It’s important to shop around for Part C, making sure to look at the plans and providers that are available in your ZIP code.
 You can check out Medicare Advantage plans and their costs at Medicare.gov.

 Keep in mind that you must pay the Part B premium monthly, even if you buy a Part C plan.

-Average premium costs for Medicare Part C in several cities
+Here is a sample of premium costs for Medicare Part C in several U.S. cities:

 |WellCare Preferred |

 |Aetna Medicare Value (PPO)||Chicago, IL||$0|

 Medicare Part D is an optional part of Medicare that covers 75 percent of the cost of prescription drugs.
 If you decide to go with original Medicare (parts A and B), you should strongly consider also signing up for Part D. Medicare Advantage subscribers cannot purchase Part D.

 Part D premiums vary by plan.
 In 2021, you can expect to pay around $33.06 each month.
 If you made more than $88,000 in 2019 or your combined income with your spouse exceeded $176,000, you can expect to pay higher additional premiums.